quachio/gulp-quachio/readme.md

 After cloning the project to your computer run the following command in your terminal to install all required node packages.

 	sudo npm install
 	npm start  (or use "gulp", both will run the gulp command)

 The first time you run gulp the build may take a little longer as it compiles and builds out the "public/css" and "public/js" folders and files.

+## Important
+When using "npm start" you are running react in 'production mode'.
+This removes many of React 15.0+ warnings.
+When in development you can change this in the package.json start script.
+Change "NODE_ENV=production gulp" to just "gulp".
+This will put react back in develoment node with a warning in the console like the one below:

+> Note: by default, React 15.0+ will be in development mode.
+To use React in production mode, set the environment variable NODE_ENV to production (using envify or webpack's DefinePlugin).
+A minifier that performs dead-code elimination such as UglifyJS is recommended to completely remove the extra code present in development mode. [http://facebook.github.io/react/downloads.html](http://facebook.github.io/react/downloads.html)

 ## Features